rithmschool/react_curriculum/Unit-01/09-react_redux_auth.md

   onSubmit(e) {
     e.preventDefault();
-      // make sure we use an arrow function here to correctly bind this to this.context.router this.props.signup(this.state).then(() =>{
+      // make sure we use an arrow function here to correctly bind this to this.props.history.push this.props.signup(this.state).then(() =>{
-          // route to /login once signup is complete this.context.router.push('/login');
+          // route to /login once signup is complete this.props.history.push('/login');
         },
         // if we get back a status code of >= 400 from the server...
         (err) =>{